CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0102-Syncronizing Identities by using Azure AD Connect.md

 23. Close all open windows.

 #### Task 2: Verify synchronization in Entra ID

+In this task, you will verify that the synchronization worked by checking the synced users and groups in the Entra admin center.

 1. On the taskbar, select **Microsoft Edge**.